perfnurt/sublimetext-toc/README.md

 # sublimetext-toc
-Table of Contents plugin for Sublime Text
+Markdown Table of Contents plugin for Sublime Text

+## Installation
+Put the files in ~/.config/sublime-text-3/Packages/User